regina-normal/regina/packaging/readmes/README-ubuntu-natty.txt

 If you want the MPI-enabled utilities for use on high-performance clusters, you will want the package "regina-normal-mpi".

-You might have noticed that Jaunty Jackalope already offers Regina as part of its universe section.
-However, this is the older version 4.5.1 (which was current when Jaunty Jackalope was released).
+You might have noticed that Natty Narwhal already offers Regina as part of its universe section.
+However, this is the older version 4.5.1 (which was current when Natty Narwhal was released).
 For a newer version of Regina you should follow the steps outlined above.

 ------------------------------------